sjsrey/pysal_introduction/pysal.md

 where $n_{i,j,t}$ is the number of times a sample chain was in state $i$ in period $t$ and state $j$ in the next period.
-Applying this estimator to our sample chains gives the following estimated transition probability matrix:
+Applying this estimator to our sample chains gives the following estimated transition probability matrix $P$:

 \begin{tabular}{lllll}\hline